toslr/scRNA-shinyApp/README.md

-# shinyscRNA: Single-Cell RNA Analysis Tool
+# SC Explorer: a scRNA Exploring Tool

-A comprehensive Shiny application for analyzing single-cell RNA sequencing data with an intuitive modular workflow. shinyscRNA provides a streamlined interface for scRNA-seq analysis with support for both web and desktop usage through Electron.
+A comprehensive Shiny application for analyzing single-cell RNA sequencing data with an intuitive modular workflow.
+SC Explorer provides a streamlined interface for scRNA-seq analysis with support for both web and desktop usage through Electron.

 ## Table of Contents
 - [Installation](#installation)